takeshiyako2/takeshiyako2/README.md

 - 👋 Hi, I’m @takeshiyako2
-- 👀 I’m interested in raising childrens, Investment trust, Ignorance and Confidence.
+- 👀 I’m interested in Raising childrens, Investment trust, Ignorance and Confidence.
 - 🌱 I’m currently learning Elementary English (Again) ;)
 - 💞️ I’m looking to collaborate on ...
 (Nothing now sorry)
 - 📫 How to reach me yako.takeshi+github@gmail.com (I don't like cheap deals.
 If you are so, I will block your email.
 Thank you.)